What is no medical exam life insurance and how is it underwritten?

 motor vehicle record (“MVR”)

 What information is needed?
 The application will take one minute and is all done on-line.
 We will need your first name, last name, email, phone number, date of birth, whether you are male or female, beneficiary information, and zip code, in addition to basic payment processing information.
 You will also need to review and accept our terms and conditions, which include your health representations.
-For more information about the company or our one-year term life insurance product, visit our website at www.lifeassurancecoa.com.
+For more information about Chicago’s top insurance company or our one-year term life insurance product, visit our website at www.lifeassurancecoa.com.

 Here is a sample link to our checkout page for the $10,000 policy which has an annual premium of $150: